 The use of histograms rather than kernel density estimators for the joint and marginal densities is surprising and perhaps not ultimately necessary.
 As mentioned above, \citet{Tran1989} proved that KDEs are consistent for estimating the stationary density of a time series with $\beta$-mixing inputs, so perhaps one could replace the histograms in our estimator with KDEs.
-However, this would need an analogue of the double asymptotic results proven for histograms in Lemma~\ref{lem:three}.
+However, this would need an analogue of the double asymptotic results proven for histograms in \autoref{lem:three}.
 In particular, we need to estimate increasingly higher dimensional densities as $n\rightarrow\infty$.
 This does not cause a problem of small-$n$-large-$d$ since $d$ is chosen as a function of $n$, however it will lead to increasingly higher dimensional integration.
-For histograms, the integral is always trivial, but in the case of KDEs, the numerical accuracy of the integration algorithm becomes increasingly important.
-This issue could swamp any efficiency gains obtained through the use of kernels.
-However, this question certainly warrants further investigation.
+For histograms, the integral is always computationally trivial, but in the case of KDEs, the numerical accuracy of the integration algorithm becomes increasingly hard to assure.
+This issue could swamp any statistical efficiency gains obtained through the use of kernels, though further investigation is warranted.

 The main drawback of an estimator based on a density estimate is its complexity.
-The mixing coefficients are functionals of the joint and marginal distributions derived from the stochastic process $\mathbf{X}$, however, it is unsatisfying to estimate densities and solve integrals in order to estimate a single number.
+The mixing coefficients are functionals of the joint and marginal distributions derived from the stochastic process $\mathbf{X}$, however, it is unsatisfying to estimate densities and calculate integrals in order to estimate a single number.
 Vapnik's main principle for solving problems using a restricted amount of information is ``When solving a given problem, try to avoid solving a more general problem as an intermediate step~\citep[p.~30]{Vapnik2000}.''
 However, despite our estimator's complexity, we are able to obtain nearly parametric rates of convergence to the Markov approximation departing only by logarithmic factors.
 While the simplicity principle is clearly violated, perhaps our seed will precipitate a more aesthetically pleasing solution.